 Disadvantages of Guaranteed Rent

 While there are certainly many pros to consider before getting into a guaranteed rent for landlords London scheme, weighing up the cons will also help you determine if it is right for you.
 For some landlords, completely letting go of all control over their property is not an option.
 Bear in mind that once the guaranteed rental scheme has ended, you may be financially responsible for many any repairs to the property.
-This can be worrying for some landlords, especially as in the case of a guaranteed rental scheme, once you have passed over responsibility to the renter, you may have little to no say in who becomes the tenant actually living in your property.
+This can be worrying for some landlords, especially as in the case of a rent guaranteed scheme, once you have passed over responsibility to the renter, you may have little to no say in who becomes the new tenant actually living in your property.

-Guaranteed Rent Options to Consider
+Guaranteed Rents Options to Consider

-A council guaranteed rent letting agent London scheme is one of the most popular options for London landlords, involving the local council becoming the renter of your property and letting it out for a fixed period of time.
+A council guaranteed rent letting agent London scheme is one of the most popular options for London and the south east region landlords, involving the local council becoming the renter of your property and letting it out for a fixed period of time.
 This not only allows landlords to provide social housing, but also means that you have a trustworthy renter, the local council, who will directly pay you a rental fee each month for using your property as a council property, while collecting rent from their own tenant.

 How to Get into a Guaranteed Rent Scheme